mdrights/LiveSlak/README.txt

   nic=:eth1:static:192.168.1.6:255.255.255.248:192.168.1.1

 After you have setup your PXE environment (DHCP, TFTP and NFS servers) properly using the above information, boot one of your PXE-capable computers, interrupt the boot and select "network boot" and type or select the appropriate label (in the above example, that would be ''liveslak'').
 You will see the kernel and initrd being downloaded and booted, and then the Live OS will start just as if it was running from a local medium.

+If your DHCP server takes too long in acknowledging the client's request, the DHCP client times out and the boot of your Live OS will fail because the NFS-mounted Live filesystem will not become available.
+In that case you can try increasing the wait time before the DHCP client decides that it is not going to get an IP address from the server.
+Add the boot parameter ''dhcpwait=30'' (example value) where the number ''30'' is the number of seconds the DHCP client should wait for a server response.
+You should of course pick a value that is sufficiently large for your network setup. \\ The default DHCP wait time of the Live OS is 20 seconds.

 Persistence is not supported in this configuration; currently the overlayfs does not support NFS as a writable layer in the live filesystem.